Non-blocking linked list: Harris's solution

 Deletion of p.next is more involved.
 The naive solution of resetting this pointer with a single CAS runs the risk of losing data when another thread is simultaneously inserting (see diagram).
+This is specific case of the ABA problem.
 Instead, two invocations of cas are needed for a correct algorithm.
 The first marks the pointer p.next as deleted, changing its value but in such a way that the original pointer can still be reconstructed.
 The second actually deletes the node by resetting p.next.